Judicial activism: United Kingdom

-The British courts were largely deferential towards their attitudes against the government before the 1960s.
-Since then, judicial activism has been well established throughout the UK.
-One of the first cases for this activism to be present was the Conway v Rimmer (1968); a Public-interest immunity, previously known as Crown privilege.
+One of the first cases was the Conway v Rimmer (1968); a Public-interest immunity, previously known as Crown privilege.
 Previously, a claim like this would be defined as definitive, but the judges had slowly begun to adopt more of an activist line approach.
-This had become more prominent in which government actions were overturned by the courts.
-This can inevitably lead to clashes between the courts against the government as shown in the Miller case consisting of the 2016 Conservative government.
+This had become more prominent in which government actions were overturned by the courts, as shown in the Miller case in 2016.
 The perceptions of judicial activism derived from the number of applications for judicial review made to the courts, which led to R (Miller) v The Prime Minister and Cherry v Advocate General for Scotland in 2019, joint landmark constitutional law cases on the limits of the power of royal prerogative to prorogue the Parliament of the United Kingdom.
 This can be seen throughout the 1980s, where there were about 500 applications within a year.
 This number dramatically increased as by 2013, there were 15,594 applications.
-This trend has become more frequent as time passes along, possibly pointing to a greater influence in the UK courts against the government.
-Along with the number of applications submitted to the courts, in some instances it has attracted media attention.
-For instance, in 1993, William Rees-Mogg had challenged the Conservative government to ratify the Maastricht Treaty (a legislation that self described as "a new stage in the process of European integration"), which eventually had formed into the European Union and initiated the Eurodollar.
-This was rejected by the Divisional Court and attracted large amounts of media attention to this case.
-Through these components it is largely evident that judicial activism should not be exaggerated.
-Ultimately, judicial activism is greatly established throughout the UK as the courts are becoming more prone to scrutinise at their own will, and at times, reject government legislation that they deem to be not within balance to the UK constitution and becoming more visible doing so.
+This trend has attracted media attention.
+For instance, in 1993, William Rees-Mogg had challenged the Conservative government to ratify the Maastricht Treaty.
+Ultimately, judicial activism is greatly established throughout the UK as the courts are becoming more prone to scrutinise at their own will.

 Obviously since the United Kingdom's judiciary powers do not come from electoral methods, they differ in strengths, weaknesses, opportunities, and threats compared to a free and democratic system.
-Brenda Marjorie Hale, Baroness Hale of Richmond, DBE, PC, FBA, raises the popular concern that this system operates on a fundamentally different playbook to the United States of America's court of law, and personal bias can be inherited, through an 'old boys' club'.
+Baroness Hale of Richmond raises the popular concern that this system operates on a fundamentally different playbook to the United States of America's court of law, and personal bias can be inherited, through an 'old boys' club'.

+Among critics of judicial activism in the United Kingdom are Richard Ekins, John Finnis, and Sir Stephen Laws.
+Policy Exchange's Judicial Power Project, headed by Ekins, is dedicated to opposing judicial activism by British judges.